Tyneham: History

 The parish includes evidence of occupation dating back to Iron Age Britain; there are more than 30 barrows in the area, although most have been damaged by shelling.
 Proof of Roman occupation has also been found in the valley around Tyneham and there were salt-boiling, shale-turning and Purbeck Marble industries at Worbarrow Bay.
 South of the chalk ridge are remains of a medieval settlement and strip fields.

 It seems that it was once the possession of Robert, Count of Mortain, the half-brother of William I of England.
 The village is mentioned in the Domesday Book as Tigeham, meaning "goat enclosure".
 A century later, the village was known as Tiham and only in later times as Tyneham.
-The limestone church of St Mary dates from at least the 15th century.
+The limestone church of St Mary dates from at least the 15th century, and Tyneham House was built by Henry Williams between 1563 and 1583.

 In 1683 Nathaniel Bond (1634–1707) of Lutton acquired Tyneham from the Williams family.
 He also bought Creech Grange in 1691 and the family still hold their Purbeck estates.
 Tyneham school was established by the Reverend Nathaniel Bond (1804–89) in 1860.
 It was later declared as property of the rectory and was closed in 1932 due to lack of pupils.

 The village and 7500 acre of surrounding heathland and chalk downland around the Purbeck Hills were requisitioned just before Christmas 1943 by the then War Office (now MoD) for use as firing ranges for training troops.
 225 people were displaced, the last person leaving a notice on the church door: